-Since point tiers will not always be perfectly sized and we try to avoid rematches as well, we do the merging of groups downwards and upwards as described below.
+Since point tiers will not always be perfectly sized and we try to avoid rematches, we do the merging of groups downwards and upwards as described below.
 Again, as described above, we will use seeding as a secondary preference when creating the pairings within the merged groups to create the most even pairings.
 Here is a description of merging seed groups downwards and upwards:

 - Sort your players by points, in descending order